allmywallets/allmywallets/README.md

 # AllMyWallets

-AllMyWallets brings all your wallets in the same place!
+AllMyWallets brings all your cryptocurrency wallets in the same place!
 It is safe, decentralized and respects your privacy. https://allmywallets.io

 [![Build Status](https://travis-ci.org/allmywallets/allmywallets.svg?branch=master)](https://travis-ci.org/allmywallets/allmywallets)